CBS (CBS) Q1 2017 Results - Earnings Call Transcript

 Leslie Moonves - CBS Corp.

 Thank you, Adam, and good afternoon, everyone, and thank you for joining us.

 I'm pleased to report that CBS delivered a very healthy first quarter.
 EPS was $1.09, up 15%, representing the 29th consecutive quarter of EPS growth.
-And revenue came in at $3.3 billion, which was quite an achievement because we were going up against the quarter a year ago when we had the Super Bowl and an extra NFL playoff game.
+And revenue came in at $3.3 billion, which was quite an achievement because we were going up against a quarter a year ago when we had the Super Bowl and an extra NFL playoff game.
 When you exclude those two games, revenue would have been up high single digits for the quarter.
 CBS' strong performance is the direct result of our clear strategy to diversify our revenue.

 During the quarter, affiliate and subscription fees grew 17%, and content licensing and distribution grew 16%.
 Going forward, all three of our main types of revenue are set up for success in the quarters ahead.